Local Offer 2018

 - Children and young people joining Priory Woods in the middle of an academic year do so by arrangement with the head teacher.

 - Transition from school to college and adult services starts in Post 16 and the school works closely with parents, the Transitions Team and placement providers to prepare our young people for life after school.
-Some Y14 students spend one day a week at Middlesbrough College or at a future day placement, in preparation for leaving school.
+Some P16 students spend one day a week at Middlesbrough College, Askham Bryan or Prior Pursglove College to support informed decision making for post 19 education.
+Others attend transition days at a future day placement, in preparation for leaving school.

-- Pupils travel to school in a mini bus or taxi and on most journeys to and from school the pupils are accompanied by an escort.
+- Pupils travel to school in a mini bus or taxi and on most journeys to and from school the pupils are accompanied by a passenger assistant.

 - Further details regarding home school transport can be obtained from the Transport Department on 01642 353447

 - Every child receives base funding and a ‘top up’ based on their level of need.
-There are four levels of need and resources are allocated according to assessed need.
+The level of need informs which band a child falls into.
+This is reviewed on a regular basis and may change depending on circumstances.

 Priory Woods School & Arts College